MetOffice/simulation-systems/source/Development/inputs.rst

   (see existing ones for examples)

-The ``vnX.Y`` and ``HEAD`` metadata should be identical for this initial ticket, other than any import statements, which should point at vnX.Y or HEAD respectively.
+The ``vnX.Y`` and ``HEAD`` metadata should be identical for this initial PR, other than any import statements, which should point at vnX.Y or HEAD respectively.
 Other ``vnX.Y`` and ``versionAB_CD.py`` files shouldn't be modified or added (these are a snapshot of the metadata at a release).